501 George Street

 License: Fully Licensed (no BYO)

-Chefs Gallery is the latest dining venue from renowned restaurateur, Kaisern Ching who brought you Din Tai Fung.
-Offering exquisite northern Chinese cuisine at reasonable prices, Chefs Gallery signature item is handmade noodles, which are prepared, pulled, folded and cooked specifically to order.
+Chefs Gallery is a dining venue from renowned restaurateur, Kaisern Ching, who brought you Din Tai Fung.
+The restaurant sits close to Town Hall station and offers exquisite northern Chinese cuisine at reasonable prices.
+The Chefs Gallery signature item is handmade noodles, which are prepared, pulled, folded and cooked specifically to order.
+The Chefs Gallery dining room is veiled in serenity; from its muted hues to its Chinese antiques, this is a truly relaxing dining experience.

 Hidden in a shopping precinct on George Street.
 Take Bathurst Street for easier access.